Crypto Tax Canada: Ultimate Guide 2024

 In some instances, this will be true.
 But many DeFi protocols now give investors a token that represents their share in the liquidity pool - so you're swapping your crypto for another asset.
 Crypto-to-crypto swaps are a taxable event as you're disposing of one asset for another - even if you then get that asset back later, you're still swapping a token for it.
 This could be subject to Capital Gains Tax.

-If the CRA do think of moving liquidity as a disposition where LP tokens are involved - then it's likely that any gas fees you pay as a result would be deductible as they can be thought of as transaction fees related to a buy or sell.
+If the CRA does think of moving liquidity as a disposition where LP tokens are involved - then it's likely that any gas fees you pay as a result would be deductible as they can be thought of as transaction fees related to a buy or sell.

 It's important to note the CRA hasn't given any guidance on this yet - so you should speak to an experienced crypto accountant who can advise you on these transactions.